DbgPrint logger for NT3.51/NT4/NT4-TS/w2k/XP/2k3/2k3-r2/Vista and WinPE/BartPE/MobileOS

 --status display information about installed and active components

---nowait do not wait for new messages, just dump already stored in driver
+--nowait do not wait for new messages, just dump already stored in driver and exit

 -h, -?, /?, /h, --help